-The CTLT provides a set of programs and services designed specifically to support new faculty at all ranks new to Cal Poly.
-We offer scholarship-based services and programs supporting exemplary, state-of-the-art teaching, and we provide opportunities for faculty to connect with campus resources and one another throughout the year.
+The CTLT provides a set of programs and services designed specifically to support new faculty at all ranks (lecturers and tenure line).
+Our scholarship-grounded services and programs supporting exemplary, state-of-the-art teaching, and we provide opportunities for faculty to connect with campus resources and one another throughout the year.
 This page describes resources, opportunities, and events designed for newer faculty.
-Check back often, and feel free to drop by the CTLT on the third floor of Kennedy Library, room 319.
-If you would like to join the New Faculty listserv for periodic updates and notices of opportunities, please contact the CTLT.
+If you would like to join the Newer Faculty listserv for periodic updates and notices of opportunities, please contact the CTLT.

 Community Breakfasts for Newer Faculty

 All newer faculty (all tenure-line and all lecturers in years 1-3) are personally invited to join their colleagues for quarterly Community Breakfasts.
 They are a complement to the New Faculty Foundations welcome each fall, and provide additional information and support for a successful career at Cal Poly.
 Three are scheduled during the academic year, each at the end of the quarter.
 They are free, and a delicious hot breakfast is served.
 It is also an excellent time to reconnect with peers from across campus and to meet new colleagues.
 Join us!

 Learn by Doing - Cal Poly's Signature Pedagogy

 Slide Deck from New Faculty Foundations